ComfyCodersBV/laravel-vue-table-builder/docs/query-builder.md

 ## Term Parsing

-By default, search terms are split on spaces: `"john doe"` searches for rows matching both `john` AND `doe`.
+By default, search terms are split on spaces and combined with OR: `john doe` returns rows matching `john` OR `doe`.
 Quoted phrases in the input are kept together.

 ```php
 ->parseTerms(true)   // split on spaces (default)